vitorheidrich/SRS_q2-srs_info/paper.md

 # Summary

 Several ecological data types, especially microbiome count data, are commonly sample-wise normalized before analysis to correct for sampling bias and other technical artifacts.
-Recently, we developed an algorithm for normalization of ecological count data called ‘scaling with ranked subsampling (SRS)’, which surpasses widely adopted ‘rarefying’ (random subsampling without replacement) in reproducibility and in safeguarding the original community structure.
+Recently, we developed an algorithm for normalization of ecological count data called ‘scaling with ranked subsampling’ (SRS), which surpasses widely adopted ‘rarefying’ (random subsampling without replacement) in reproducibility and in safeguarding the original community structure.
 Here we describe an implementation of the SRS algorithm in the 'SRS' R package and the 'q2-srs' QIIME 2 plugin.
 We also provide accessory functions for dataset exploration to guide the choice of parameters for SRS.

 # Statement of need